 5. Teach them how to respond to comments

 And absolutely be sure to explain Pingbacks.
 To the new WordPress user, those look incredibly confusing and some may even worry their site has been hacked.
 Show them an example, and reassure them that it’s totally normal.

 6. Explain how to create a page (and if they should)

 Most likely, you’ve already created all the pages your client’s site needs.
 It’s good practice to explain how to create one, but then tell your client that they really don’t need to worry about that until they want to add a new section to their site.

 7. Walk through every plugin on their site

 Depending on what plugins you’ve installed, you can either skim over their general functions or dive into the individual settings with your client.
 If they’ll be actively using a plugin, definitely walk through the settings with them.
 If it’s more of a behind-the-scenes plugin, though, that might be a good candidate to just skim.

 8. Likewise, explain any shortcodes you created

 Actually demonstrate inserting the shortcode and then view it live, so your client understands how to correctly use that functionality.
-You may also consider giving them a list of all the shortcodes they can use with a description of what each one does.
+You may also consider giving them a document of all the shortcodes they can use with a description of what each one does.

 9. Explain user roles